tstachurzewski/TSMicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-5/solution.md

 Now that the Container App is running, you still need to activate the llama 3.2 model.
 Open the Azure Shell: https://portal.azure.com/#cloudshell/

 You need to connect to the container to run commands inside the container itself.
 You can use that to modify the applications running in the container or to check logs.
-To connect to the container, you can use `az containerapp exec` command, rplace the name of the Container App or Resource Group with the ones you used, the command must be `/bin/sh` to run commands in the container:
+To connect to the container, you can use `az containerapp exec` command, replace the name of the Container App or Resource Group with the ones you used, the command must be `/bin/sh` to run commands in the container:

-`az containerapp exec --name microhack-aiapp --resource-group MicroHack-AppServiceToContainerApp --command "/bin/sh" ollama run llama3.2`
+`az containerapp exec --name microhack-aiapp --resource-group MicroHack-AppServiceToContainerApp --command "/bin/sh"'

 You should see *INFO: Connection to the container 'microhack-aiapp'...*